DataDog/documentation/content/en/infrastructure/serverless/serverless_monitoring_guide/nodejs.md

 3. Scroll down, and click on **Add a Layer**.
 3. Select the option to **Provide a layer version ARN**.
 4. Enter the Datadog Lambda Layer ARN from the table above.
-5. Navigate to the **Environment Variables** section of your function and click the Edit button.
+5. Navigate to the **Environment Variables** section of your function and click the **Edit** button.
-6. Add a new `DD_FLUSH_TO_LOG` variable set to `true` and click save.
+6. Add a new `DD_FLUSH_TO_LOG` variable set to `true` and click **Save**.

-Now, the Lambda Layer should be installed on this function.
-You need to repeat these steps to install the Lambda Layer on each function.
+Now, the Lambda Layer is installed on this function.
+Repeat these steps to install the Lambda Layer on each function.
 For more information on the different configuration fields of the Datadog Lambda Layer, [refer to this documentation][3].

 [1]: https://github.com/DataDog/datadog-lambda-layer-python/releases
 [2]: https://github.com/DataDog/datadog-lambda-layer-js/releases